ivo-toby/gpt-notes-to-tasks/README.md

 - `--replace-summary`: If this argument is provided, the script will replace the existing summary instead of appending to it.

 - `--meetingnotes`: If this argument is provided, the script will generate and save meeting notes.

+- `--date`: Optional date string to force meetingnotes or daily notes to be processed for a specific date.
+The format should be `YYYY-MM-DD`.

 Here is an example of how to run the script with some arguments: